prathikshetty18/Professor-Course-Assignment-Optimization/README.txt

 3.A Greedy Algorithm(GreedyAlgorithmREADME.txt)
 NOTE: Approaches are discussed in their respective READMEs.

 NOTE: Different codes are in their respective folders along with their READMEs.
+NOTE: Please make sure not to change the directory structure in the folders.